nibin-raj/MultihopAoISimulation/README.md

 ### Multihop AoI Index Policy  Simulator

-This repository contains the source code for the Multihop Age-of-Information (AoI) Index Policy Simulator, designed to validate and reproduce key results from Tripathi et al., "Information Freshness in Multihop Wireless Networks" [[1]](#1).
+This repository contains the source code for the Multihop Age-of-Information (AoI) Index Policy Simulator.
+Here we validate and reproduce some of the results from Tripathi et al., "Information Freshness in Multihop Wireless Networks" [[1]](#1).